 Two Kent State University students, in the College of Arts and Sciences, were among 62 students from 50 different U.S. universities recently selected for funding by the Department of Energy’s Office of Science Graduate Student Research (SCGSR) Program.

 What was even more of a departure than taking classes remotely?
 Many summer research experiences were moved online this year as well.
 Fortunately, with creativity and an open mind, there are lots of opportunities to do important scientific research using online tools and data.

 The words “biology” and “design” might not typically intertwine; however, Kent State University’s Biodesign Challenge course was created to challenge the idea that the two separate disciplines could not collaborate.
-During the fall of 2019, 24 students from seven different majors worked in teams to create a biodesign project.
-The collaborative nature of the course also excited the students.

 Though she had an interest in science at an early age, Raissa Mendonca had no idea she would end up over 4,000 miles away from her hometown of Recife, Brazil, studying and doing award-winning ecological research in the College of Arts and Sciences at Kent State University in Kent, Ohio.
 She probably did not expect to be wearing a bug net over her head in Manitoba, Canada, either.

 Emmaleigh Given recently spent three summers and two winters in a remote biological reserve in the middle of the rainforest in the Alajuela Province of Costa Rica, where she has and will spend several months conducting research on community ecology, and she has one more trip planned.
 Being hunted by unseen predators isn’t the way most researchers conduct their work.
 But for some, it’s just part of the day.